azurecitadel/azurecitadel/content/arc/servers/proctor/140-monitor.md

 ## Azure Monitoring Agent (AMA)

-* Deploy the new Azure Monitoring Agent to our virtual machines
+* Confirm the Azure Monitoring Agent is on our virtual machines via the Extensions pane

     To be installed via Extension - either via PowerShell, CLI or ARM template:
     [Install the Azure Monitor agent (preview)](https://docs.microsoft.comazure/azure-monitor/agents/azure-monitor-agent-install)